CHECK OUT SOME OF OUR MOST INFLUENTIAL PROGRAMS

 The Arkansas Brighter Future 529 Plan is a simple, flexible way to save and invest for college – and save on your state income tax!

-Proudly offered by the office of Arkansas Treasurer of State Dennis Milligan, your savings into an Arkansas Brighter Future 529 Plan can grow tax-deferred through a wide variety of investment options.
+Proudly offered by the Treasurer of State’s office, your savings into an Arkansas Brighter Future 529 Plan can grow tax-deferred through a wide variety of investment options.
 Later, the money can be withdrawn tax-free to pay for qualified education expenses like tuition, room and board, and supplies at nearly any two- or four-year college, university, vocational, or trade school.

 In 2018, Congress expanded the 529 provision to include tuition at public, private and parochial k-12 institutions.
 In 2021, the 529 provision was again expanded to include apprenticeship program expenses and student loan repayments.